So You Think You Can Write?

 So now the moment has arisen to define your perception of success.

 Some will argue that success can be measured only in terms of revenue.
-But this is the site for those of us who know that while a good book may bring one the revenue most of us can only dream about, the real fulfillment lays in the genuine achievement of having written something of value or the satisfaction of having helped other writers toward that goal.
-In that instance, you will have become a better writer (and reader) too.
+But this is the site for those of us who know that while a good book may bring one the revenue most of us can only dream about, the real fulfillment lies in the genuine achievement of having written something of value or the satisfaction of having helped other writers toward that goal.
+In that instance, you will have become a better writer, as well as a better reader.

 * Only possibly limited by our reviewing capacity